virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 [Here](https://scikit-learn.org/stable/modules/svm.html) is a very good explanation + practice application in Scikit-Learn.

 ### Decision Trees
-Decision Trees are one of the most simple but effective ideas behind predicting outcomes, and they're used in many ways (i.g.
-Random Forest).
+Decision Trees are one of the most simple but effective ideas behind predicting outcomes, and they're used in many ways (e.g. Random Forest).
 Check [here](https://www.youtube.com/watch?v=eKD5gxPPeY0&list=PLBv09BD7ez_4temBw7vLA19p3tdQH6FYO) and go through the playlist to get a theoretical overview of Decision Trees (ID3).
 [Here](https://scikit-learn.org/stable/modules/tree.html) you have the practical application of ID3.
 Here you have some end-to-end examples with Scikit-Learn:
 - [Example 1](https://www.youtube.com/watch?v=9YcMzsFvfxU)